Marygopu143/lab2/README.md

 8. Display on your page at least **three** weather-related information in a nice way.
 Get creative with your design.
 You can add icons or use API icons if there are any.
 9. Last but not the least, **deploy and run** you app on **Heroku**.
     1. Submit your heroku link in the github repository read.me file.
+    Here is the link: https://marygopu143lab2.onrender.com
 10. Update the **readme file** by answering the following questions:
     1. Assume that in your API call you received a 401 status code.
 Which part of your code most probably is not correct?
+    401 status code usually means there is a problem with authentication, ie, Access denied due to authentication error.
+I most probably did not enter the correct API key.
     2. Explain your design choices and how you used CSS to realize those changes.
+    I I used CSS inorder to improve readability and increase user interaction.
+I used my creativity in choosing colors that resemble real world weather colors for instance, the cloud is white and the sun is yellow.
+This improves readability alot.
 11. Submit your repository via github.